SamerKharabish/CSVision/README.md

                                     # in views.
 │ ├── main_controller.py            # Handles interactions in the main window.
 │ ├── plot_frame_controller.py      # Handles interactions in the plot frame.
-│ ├── signal_frame_controller.py    # Handles interactions in the signal frame.
+│ ├── header_frame_controller.py    # Handles interactions in the header frame.
 │ └── statusbar_frame_controller.py # Handles interactions in the status bar frame.
 ├── models/                         # Contains classes that represent the data
                                     # and business logic of the application.